-Mergers in the media sector must be notified to the Alta Autoridade para a Comunicação Social ("High Authority for the Media").
-Under the Media Law (Law 2/99, of 13 January 1999, as amended), this Authority must issue a binding Opinion, which will effectively block the operation if it is deemed to threaten the freedom of speech or the plurality of the media.
+Mergers in the media sector must be notified to the media sectoral regulator (Entidade Reguladora para a Comunicação Social).
+Under the Press, Radio and Television Laws (Laws 2/99, of 13 January 1999, 4/2001, of 23 February 2001 and 32/2003, of 22 August 2003 and all as amended), this authority must issue a binding Opinion, which will effectively block the operation if it is deemed to threaten the freedom of speech or the plurality of the media.